Integralist/Style-Guides/JavaScript Style Guide.md

 ##Modular

-I write my JavaScript to be AMD compatible which means having multiple scripts written like 'modules' which you call into your main script when needed…
+Write your JavaScript to be AMD compatible.
+This means having multiple scripts written like 'modules' which you call into your main script when needed…

 ```js
 require(['module_a', 'module_b', 'module_c'], function (a, b, c) {